 *Refer 'What after GRE' article to know about the last two points.

 Letters of Recommendation and Statement of Purpose are to be uploaded directly within the Application Form.
-Over the last few years, universities have made a provision of uploading all the documents in their application form including official transcripts.
+Over the last few years, many universities have made a provision of uploading all the documents in their application form including official transcripts.
 So, we suggest you check with the concerned university before sending any packet.
 If you university requires physical documents, you can send your packet via Yocket's trusted partners at a very competitive price.

 Yocket is the largest regional online community for students with a desire to pursue higher education abroad.